adobe-fonts/noto-emoji-svg/README.md

 ## Generating aliases

 Aliases/symbolic links are used extensively to avoid having multiple copies of the same artwork.

 To generate **black-and-white aliases** run this command:

 	python3 make_aliases.py emoji_bw_aliases.txt svg_bw

-To generate **color aliases** run this command:
+To generate **SVG color aliases** run this command:

 	python3 make_aliases.py emoji_color_aliases.txt svg

+To generate **PNG color aliases** run this command:

+	python3 make_aliases.py emoji_color_aliases.txt png

 ## Cleaning/sanitizing the SVG artwork

 Whenever the SVG files are edited and saved with Adobe Illustrator they contain unnecessary data that can and should be removed.

 To clean the **black-and-white artwork** run this command:

 	python3 svg_cleaner.py -k bw svg_bw

-And to clean the **color artwork** run this command:
+To clean the **color artwork** run this command:

 	python3 svg_cleaner.py svg